| Reasons for Test

 - Physical exam

-Electrocardiogram (ECG, EKG)—a test that records the heart's activity by measuring electrical currents through the heart muscle
+Electrocardiogram (EKG)—a test that records the heart's activity by measuring electrical currents through the heart muscle

 Description of Test